Echidna: Anatomy

+The average lifespan of an echidna in the wild is estimated at 14–16 years.
+Fully grown females can weigh about 4.5 kg, the males 33% larger, at about 6 kg.
+Though the internal reproductive organs differ, both sexes possess an identical single cloaca opening for urination, defecation, and mating.

-Male echidnas have non-venomous spurs on the hind feet.
+Male echidnas have non-venomous spurs on the hind feet, similar to the venomous male platypus.

-The neocortex makes up half of the echidna's brain, compared to 80% of a human brain.
 Due to their low metabolism and accompanying stress resistance, echidnas are long-lived for their size; the longest recorded lifespan for a captive echidna is 50 years, with anecdotal accounts of wild individuals reaching 45 years.

-Contrary to previous research, the echidna does enter REM sleep, but only when the ambient temperature is around 25 °C (77 °F).
-At temperatures of 15 °C (59 °F) and 28 °C (82 °F), REM sleep is suppressed.
+The echidna's brain is half neocortex, compared to 80% of a human brain.
+Contrary to previous research, the echidna does enter REM sleep, but only in a comfortable temperature around 25 °C (77 °F).
+At lower or higher temperatures of 15 °C (59 °F) and 28 °C (82 °F), REM sleep is suppressed.